CoqHott/logrel-mltt/README.md

-# A Logical Relation for Setoid Type Theory in Agda #
+# A Logical Relation for Observational Type Theory in Agda #

-This is a formalized proof of the decidability of conversion for an extension of Martin Löf type theory with an equality satisfying UIP, function extensionality, and propositional extensionality.
+This is a formalized proof of the decidability of conversion for an extension of Martin Löf type theory with an equality that satisfies UIP, function extensionality, and propositional extensionality.

 The source code can be browsed in HTML [here](https://htmlpreview.github.io/?https://github.com/CoqHott/logrel-mltt/blob/setoid-universes-hierarchy/html/README.html).

 The companion paper can be found [here](https://hal.inria.fr/hal-03367052)

-### Setoid Type Theory ###
+### Observational Type Theory ###

 The type theory under scrutiny is a simplified version of TT<sup>obs</sup>, as described in the companion paper.
-It features:
+The formalisation features:
 - A hierarchy of universes for proof-relevant types, and one for proof-irrelevant types,
 - dependent products, with domain and codomain in any universe,
 - dependent pairs with proof-irrelevant domain and codomain ("existential types"),
 - proof-irrelevant identity types and type casting along equalities in the universes,
 - natural numbers and a proof-irrelevant empty type.
-However, it is subject to the following restrictions:
+Compared to the full version of TT<sup>obs</sup>, it is subject to the following restrictions:
 - The universe hierarchies are restricted to two levels,
 - no general inductive types,
 - no equality types à la Swan,